Crush 40: Musical style and legacy

 According to Allegra Frank and Philip Kollar of Polygon, Crush 40 and Senoue have made "some of the most memorable butt rock tracks from Sonic history (and the history of video games in general)".
-Writing for Vice, Andy McDonald stated that Crush 40 helped to keep glam rock alive after grunge had supplanted it as a more popular style of rock music.
+In Vice, Andy McDonald wrote that Crush 40 helped to keep glam rock alive after grunge had supplanted it as a more popular style of rock music.
 Reviewing the album Crush 40, Chris Greening of Video Game Music Online highlights the hard rock sound and showing of Gioeli's experience in the vocals, stating that "Live & Learn" is "an ecstatic Americana rock anthem featuring Johnny at his best", while also stating the instrumentals are inspired by early 1990s heavy metal.
 He calls the album "among the best of the genre in game music".

 Gioeli, who is not a gamer, described his songwriting process with Senoue for games as being akin to writing a soundtrack for a movie, watching scenes from the game or looking at storyboards.
 According to Gioeli, "Jun and I have our system—he starts with a musical feeling and sometimes a melody idea and then I go nuts with it!
 The lyrics do have to be approved for content, but that's it.
 We have the freedom to write what we feel is the right song for the scene."
 He has stated that among his three main projects—Crush 40, Hardline, and performing with Axel Rudi Pell—all three are different styles of rock music and he has to set himself in the "right emotions" to perform.

 When interviewed about his style and that of the band, Jun Senoue said, "I know what my style is, and I know what my favourite genres of music are.
 I listen to a lot of metal music, as well as other genres of music, and my inspiration is always there.
 The style of the music in the game does change, and it gives a great sense of progression...
 When we got together to write stuff for Shadow [the Hedgehog], we found that our fresh ideas were a lot different to the songs we'd written back in 2002 – our sound had changed."
 Senoue has stated that the tempo of each song written for a game is based on how it is planned to be used and what would be suitable, but those songs not for a game are what the duo want to perform.

 Writing for Fanbyte, Sean Aitchison stated that Crush 40 provided a signature musical style for the Sonic the Hedgehog series and expanded the musical tastes of Sonic fans.
 According to Aitchison, "The band embedded themselves in the memories and hearts of an entire generation of Sonic fans.
 Though their contributions to the Sonic franchise may be small in number, they are massive in impact."
 Kofi-Charu Nat Turner's 2008 study of media usage in an American urban middle school listed the band as a common interest within the group studied.